vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 Despite the violation of homoscedasticity of errors, the estimates of the parameters obtained with the OLS remain unbiased, however their confidence intervals cannot be accurately determined.
 Recall that the [variance of the regression coefficients]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}#variance_coefficients) can be calculated as $\sigma^2 (X^{T}X)^{-1}$, where $\sigma^2$ is the variance of the error term.
 Under the condition of heteroscedasticity this variance is no longer a fixed number.

+If the errors are independent but heteroscedastic, then the covariance matrix of errors is diagonal with the elements equal to the different variance.
-Weighted least squares (WLS) is meant to deal with heteroscedasticity of the residuals by assigning smaller weights to observations with larger variance.
-The weight is determined as a reciprocal number of the true variance of the error term of an observation.
-In practice however, this true variance is not known, so it has to be estimated from the sample.
+By applying the idea of the generalized least squares, we can take the inverse of this matrix and use it for finding the new set of parameters for  regression.
+The inverse of a diagonal matrix is yet another diagonal matrix which consists of the reciprocals of its elements.
+In case of the linear regression this inverse is known as the matrix of weights.
+So the weighted least squares (WLS) is meant to deal with heteroscedasticity of the residuals by assigning smaller weights to observations with larger variance.
+Essentially, applying WLS is the same as transforming the whole dataset by adjusting for the individual variance of errors of each observation, and then applying OLS to it.

+In practice however, this true variance of the errors is unknown, so it has to be estimated from the sample after the initial OLS regression is built.
+Simply taking the squared values of each individual residual won't do because we need to find the general relationship between the residuals and the independent variables.
+The recommended way to go is to build another regression where the logarithm of the squared residuals is modelled with independent variables.

+&nbsp;&nbsp;&nbsp;&nbsp;
+$\log(\varepsilon^2) = X\beta^{*} + u$

+where $u$ is some white noise, and $\beta^{*}$ is a new set of coefficients.
+The logarithm is used in order to make the relationship closer to linear, and also to dampen the effect of outliers.

+From here the fitted values of $\varepsilon^2$ are recovered, and their reciprocals are used for the weight matrix of the WLS.
+It should be noted that since the weights are determined from merely an approximation of the error variance, the WLS may not remove heteroscedasticity completely.
+In practice if the heteroscedasticity is not evident by visual inspection, one may ignore it completely and just go with the OLS in order to safeguard himself from the possible false assumptions.
+<a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>